-On a separate note, Spanish capital market transactions during the second half of 2017 and the first quarter of 2018 continued the positive trend started in 2017 thanks to the signs of improvement shown by the Spanish economy and the final forming of a national government.
-Nevertheless, equity capital market activity in Europe, including Spain, suffered a significant slowdown during the second quarter of 2018, caused by geopolitical uncertainties and shifts in trade policies, which ended in instability and volatility in the markets.
+On a separate note, equity capital market activity in Europe, including Spain, suffered a significant slowdown during the second quarter of 2018, caused by geopolitical uncertainties and shifts in trade policies, which ended in instability and volatility in the markets.
 As a consequence, investors adopted a cautious and very selective approach, and a significant number of candidates for initial public offerings had to cancel or postpone their transactions (and await a better market momentum).
-The outlook for the second half of 2018 is still uncertain, although there would be a significant pipeline on standby.

-ii Possible trends
+The outlook for the second half of 2019 is still uncertain, although there would be a significant pipeline on standby.21 ii Possible trends situation in Catalonia.
+From an international perspective, the effects of Brexit are still difficult to measure, although it will necessarily affect the Spanish economy (the United Kingdom is Spain's sixth biggest investor country) and the rest of the eurozone.

 The economic and political situation still raises some concerns.
-At a local level, future trends in foreign investment will very much depend on the ability of the brand-new Spanish government, which does not have parliamentary majority, to implement a reform programme that contributes to sustaining growth in the Spanish economy and to manage the situation in Catalonia.
-From an international perspective, the effects of Brexit are still difficult to measure, although it will necessarily affect the Spanish economy (the United Kingdom is Spain's sixth biggest investor country) and the rest of the Eurozone.
+At a local level, future trends in foreign investment will very much depend on the ability of the Spanish parliament to form a government and to reach stable agreements as to, among others, internal and external policies that contribute to sustaining growth in the Spanish economy and to manage the